learn-co-curriculum/programming-univbasics-expression-and-evaluation-defined/README.md

 ## Learning Goals

-* Define Expression
+* Define "Expression"
 * Identify the Parts of an Expression
+* Identify Core Operators in Ruby
-* Define Evaluation
+* Define "Evaluation"

 ## Introduction